NYT Letter Boxed Answers Today For Friday, July 18, 2025

 Words can be created out of letters arranged around a square.

-To win, guess words must be of the nine provided letters, arranged in three distinct ways to make words overlap.
+To win, the guess words must be of the nine provided letters, arranged in three distinct ways to make words overlap.

 Fill the right boxes with these words.